awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

    Amazon Pinpoint imports the files from the path that you specify, and from any subfolders in that path\.

 1. For **IAM role**, complete one of the following steps:
    + If you want to have Amazon Pinpoint create a role that allows it to read from an Amazon S3 bucket, choose **Automatically create a role**\.
-Then, for **IAM role**, type a name for the role that you're creating\.
+Then, for **IAM role**, enter a name for the role that you're creating\.
-   + If you've already created an IAM role that allows Amazon Pinpoint to read from an Amazon S3 bucket, choose **Choose a role from your account**\.
+   + If you've already created an IAM role that allows Amazon Pinpoint to read from an Amazon S3 bucket, choose **Choose an existing role**\.
 Then, for **IAM role**, choose a role that contains the appropriate permissions\.

-   If you want to create the IAM role yourself, see [IAM Role for Importing Segments](https://docs.aws.amazon.com/pinpoint/latest/developerguide/permissions-import.html) in the *Amazon Pinpoint Developer Guide*\.
+   If you want to create the IAM role yourself, see [IAM Role for Importing Endpoints or Segments](https://docs.aws.amazon.com/pinpoint/latest/developerguide/permissions-import.html) in the *Amazon Pinpoint Developer Guide*\.
 After you create the role, specify it in the Amazon Pinpoint console\.

-1. Under **What is the format of the file**, choose either **JavaScript Object Notation \(JSON\)** or **Comma\-Separated Values \(CSV\)**, depending on the format the file that you uploaded to Amazon S3\.
+1. Under **What type of file are you importing**, choose either **JavaScript Object Notation \(JSON\)** or **Comma\-Separated Values \(CSV\)**, depending on the format the file that you uploaded to Amazon S3\.

 1. Choose **Create segment**\.
 Amazon Pinpoint imports the endpoints and user IDs from the specified Amazon S3 bucket and adds them to your segment\.

-   The **Scheduled imports** tab on the Segments page provides the status of your import\.
+   The **Scheduled imports** tab on the **Segments** page provides the status of your import\.
 Refresh your browser to see the current status\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/images/segments_job.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/pinpoint/latest/userguide/)

 ## Available Attributes<a name="segments-importing-available-attributes"></a>

 The table in this section provides the attributes that you can specify in the endpoint definitions that you import into Amazon Pinpoint\.
-If you import segments using CSV files, the headers in the file should match the names shown in the **Attributes** column\.
+If you import segments by using CSV files, the headers in the file should match the names shown in the **Attributes** column\.

 For JSON files, a period in the attribute name indicates that the name following the period is an object that's nested in a parent object with a name equal to the value preceding the period\.
 For example, a JSON file that contains the `Demographic.Make` and `Demographic.Model` attributes has the following structure: